lhd23/ray-sz/README.md

 The Szekeres solutions represent a general class of exact inhomogeneous spacetimes.
-These spacetimes are useful for modelling highly nonlinear ~10 Mpc cosmological structures, such as galaxy clusters or voids.
+These spacetimes are useful for modelling highly nonlinear ~10 Mpc cosmological structures, such as galaxy clusters or voids, embedded in a FLRW background.
 These solutions encompass the more frequently used spherically symmetric solutions, inlcuding the LTB family and by extension the FLRW solutions too (though it is not designed to do so in an efficient way).